erf/minimal_localizations/README.md

 }
 ```

-So you can translate strings like this:
+So you can translate `String` values like this:

 ```Dart
 'Hi'.tr(context)